bogadrian/gatsby-final/src/posts/oct-2020/ask-user-to-confirm-its-email.md

 #The topic I want to talk here is different.

-I want to talk to you about seeking the user to confirm is email before allowing him to use your app.
+I want to talk to you about asking the user to confirm is email before allowing him to use your app.

 I built this in the app I am actually working on, which is made with React Native, Express and Mongo DB.